Cricket Records: History

 Cy Leslie reorganized Pickwick Sales Corp. in 1952 out of Voco, which had begun in 1946 producing recorded greeting cards, elaborately designed kiddie picture discs with cardboard backings and finally multicoloured vinyl records.
 Cricket was the successor to Voco, making its debut with Pickwick itself on May 25, 1953; "my wife's birthday" as Leslie later recalled.
 Cricket was the first product line offered by Pickwick Sales Corp.
 According to Leslie, "Good fortune introduced me to an early genius, Eli Oberstein.
 He owned a vast catalog which included many children's albums, which he agreed to lease, thus beginning Pickwick's first licensing – The Pickwick Cricket line of children's records."
 Many of the early records were credited under the collective banner of the "Cricketone Players," or some variant thereof.
 The 1953 lease from Oberstein produced roughly the first fifty Cricket Records, and the remainder were recorded in a scatter-shot fashion afterward.
 Cricket singles sold for 49 cents each.

 Cricket Records are often anonymous, or credited cryptically to non-entities such as "Cricketone Orchestra."
 Among established name artists to appear on Cricket were Gene Autry, William Bendix, Smiley Burnette, Bobby Colt, Dennis Day, Eddie Dean, Leif Erickson, Ray Heatherton, Boris Karloff, Joseph Cotten, Maury Laws, Gisele MacKenzie, Norman Rose and David Wayne.
 Cy Leslie himself is credited on C-85 as the leader of The Calypso Tones.
 There are no credits on records in the 6-inch series, though these largely duplicate material that appeared in other formats.

 Cricket Records started out strong, competing well against Golden Records, the main producer of postwar kiddie records.
 Leslie recalled that the Golden and Cricket concerns often had their booths set up next to each other at record shows.
 Cricket Records, however, were not sold in record stores but on racks in department stores and were, therefore, stocked by rack jobbers.
 Later in the 1950s, Pickwick turned its attention to low-budget licensing deals with majors such as Capitol Records, Mercury Records and RCA Victor.
 These contracts proved enormously profitable, and required more of Pickwick's attention.
 In 1968, both Cricket and its sister label Happy Time Records were phased out, though back stock on both labels continued to be available for a time.
+Babar Azam surpassed the legends who previously held the record by becoming the fastest to score 5000 runs in ODIs.
+With his precise shot selection, calm demeanor and relentless drive, Babar achieved the milestone in record time, demonstrating his growth and resilience in the game.